Commercialising Intellectual Property

 Market Intelligence

-A key part of a successful strategy to exploit IP is analysing the intended market(s), and adopting appropriate structures, product offerings and partner relationships to succeed.
+A key part of a successful strategy to successfully utilise IP is analysing the intended market(s) and adopting appropriate product offerings and business partner relationships.

-The early identification of business partners capable of assisting, particularly those with complementary goods or services, can provide valuable local assistance and contacts.
+The early identification of business partners capable of assisting, particularly those with established business networks or complementary goods and services, can provide valuable local assistance and contacts.

-New Zealand Trade and Enterprise can provide some valuable assistance in appropriate markets.
-For international business models, NZTE provides a range of services to accelerate market entry and international business growth, including its ‘beachhead’ program (see http://www.nzte.govt.nz/).
+New Zealand Trade and Enterprise can provide some valuable assistance in overseas markets.
+For international business models, NZTE provides a range of services to accelerate market entry and international business growth, including its ‘beachhead’ programme.

 Disclaimer